 The FIFA World Cup is one of the biggest sporting events in the world and is arguably an even greater spectacle than the Olympic Games.
 It is certainly on par with the world’s oldest and most prestigious sporting gathering in terms of global television audiences, thanks to the fact that soccer is universally recognized as the ‘world game’, that is, more people play it than any other sport.

-The 2020 World Cup in Qatar will be the 22nd edition of the event, which is held every four years.
+The 2020 World Cup in Canada, the United States, and Mexico will be the 23rd edition of the event, which is held every four years.
 Each of the 32 nations that make it to the final tournament has undertaken a gruelling qualification campaign that takes around two years and features 211 countries.
 Passionate fans will turn out in colossal numbers to watch the 64 matches played throughout the tournament.

 Outright and Tournament Progress Betting